Endowment lands fund public schools

-In 2018, the Idaho Department of Lands and the Idaho Endowment Fund Investment Board provided Idaho public schools with more than $51 million from the trust.
+In 2019, the Idaho Department of Lands and the Idaho Endowment Fund Investment Board provided Idaho public schools with $52.5 million from the trust.
 The money comes from timber sales and leases on endowment lands and earnings from invested funds.
-In 2017, 220 million board feet of timber, valued at $63.6 million were harvested on endowment lands.

 FOREST FACT: There are 998,281 acres of endowment timberland in Idaho in 2018.

 FOREST FACT: Nearly 50,000 truckloads of forest products were hauled from endowment lands in 2018.

 As it was deliberating the Idaho Admissions Act in 1889, the United States Congress displayed uncommon wisdom by granting Idaho approximately 3,600,000 acres of land for the sole purpose of funding specified beneficiaries.
 The Idaho Constitution includes a mandate that the lands will be managed “…in such manner as will secure the maximum long-term financial return to the institution to which [it is] granted.”